 Beanies have become some of my favorite things to makes.
 All the things I used to struggle with are easier now (after time and patience and just learning), and I’ve even designed a few of my beanie patterns.
 Two things never change though: my sizing method and my stretchy crochet ribbing.

-If you have trouble sizing beanies too, then make sure you grab a copy of my Ultimate Guide to Sizing Hats ebook.
-It’s totally free and it has done-for-you list of measurements for every size beanie you’d want to make.
-Plus, there are guides walking you through how to actually figure out sizing and customize it to your needs!
+If you have trouble sizing beanies too, then make sure you grab a copy of my Ultimate Guide to Sizing Hats cheat sheet.
+It’s totally free and it has an extensive list of measurements for every size beanie you’d want to make.

 As for the ribbing, you only need to know how to double crochet and work foundations stitches.
 The foundation stitches are super easy though, and I walk you through them in the video tutorial below.
 So, let’s get started!